Blog

 The Purpose of a Product Taxonomy

 A fancy website, year-round promotions, and all the glamor in the world cannot make up for a site that lacks a specific structure.
 In an age when consumers want instant information at the touch of the screen, they cannot be made to wait.
 If a user doesn’t find your product the moment they are on your website, you’ve lost them.
 This is why product taxonomies are so important.
-It combines product information with consumer browsing habits to create an efficient navigational structure.
+They combine product information with consumer browsing habits to create an efficient navigational structure.

 Product Data and Product Taxonomy

 When merchants conduct activities like supplier and vendor comparisons or catalog data review or classification of items sold for reporting or tax purposes, they will need accurate product data.
+This is where a well-defined product taxonomy becomes essential.

 A product taxonomy works not just as a structure, but also as a framework for ensuring product data quality.

 For instance, when a merchant can classify their products according to a well-defined hierarchy, they will also be able to identify missing elements, duplicate product listings, and evaluate the quality of information they have for each product.
+This organizational structure also aligns with Google product categories, and allows products to be categorized in a way that enhances visibility across search engines and make it easier for potential customers to find relevant products.

 Why Create a Taxonomy?
-I Already Have Product Categories Sorted.
+I Already Have Product Categories Sorted

 Merchants classify product categories intuitively.
 It’s obvious that an accessory for phones should go into the Phone category, but what if you have separate tabs for Accessories?
 Which of the following do you think would be the best choice?